 3 |

 Dial plans allow you to route calls to on-premises destinations by use of trunks or route groups.
-They are configured globally for an enterprise and apply to all users, regardless of location.
+Configure the dial plans globally for an enterprise and apply to all users, regardless of location.
 A dial plan also specifies the routing choice (trunk or route group) for calls that match any of its dial patterns.
-Specific dial patterns can be defined as part of your dial plan.
+Define the specific dial patterns as part of your dial plan.
 A dial pattern represents on-premises extensions:

 -